Why do we need a capital markets union?

 The capital markets union (CMU) is a plan to create a single market for capital.
-It aims at getting money – investments and savings – flowing across the EU so that it can benefit consumers, investors and companies, regardless of where they are located.
+The aim is to get money – investments and savings – flowing across the EU so that it can benefit consumers, investors and companies, regardless of where they are located.

-- provide businesses with a greater choice of funding at lower costs and provide SMEs in particular the finance they need;
+- provide businesses with a greater choice of funding at lower costs and provide SMEs in particular with the financing they need

 The steps towards a CMU taken so far